kadykov/typstCV/kadykov-cv.typ

 )[
   === Research Engineer in Quantum Hall Effect Metrology

+  - Led low-noise
+    cryogenic
+    quantum Hall measurements
+    on graphene,
-  - Led low-noise cryogenic quantum Hall measurements on graphene, exploring its potential as a resistance standard.
+    exploring its potential
+    as a resistance standard.

+  - Designed
+    a flexible Python software
+    package,
+    // based on PyMeasure,
-  - Designed a flexible Python software package using PyMeasure, optimizing scientific equipment orchestration.
+    optimizing scientific equipment orchestration.

+  - Participated
-  - Participated in the nanofabrication of hBN-encapsulated graphene samples, advancing quantum Hall research.
+    in the nanofabrication
+    of hBN-encapsulated graphene stacks.

   - Improved performance
     of a helium gas recuperation system.

 ]

 #experience(